FakeItEasy/FakeItEasy/docs/analyzer.md

 The contents of this page have moved.
-See the [FakeItEasy Analyzer documentation](/projects/analyzers/) for information about the FakeItEasy Analyzer.
+See the [FakeItEasy Analyzer Packages documentation](/projects/analyzers/) for information about the FakeItEasy Analyzer packages.